ComputeCanada/magic_castle/docs/README.md

 The usernames are defined as `userX` where `X` is a number between 1 and the value of `nb_users` (zero-padded, i.e.: `user01 if X < 100`, `user1 if X < 10`).

-Each user has a home folder on a shared NFS storage hosted by the management node.
+If an NFS NFS `home` volume is defined, each user will have a home folder on a shared NFS storage hosted on the NFS server node.

 User accounts do not have sudoer privileges.
 If you wish to use `sudo`, you will have to login using the sudoer account and the SSH keys listed